 I don’t recommend Elemental Ranger for this Build because it doesn’t work with Elemental Arrows, and when you are dealing physical damage, adding some other damage type isn’t particularly helpful.
 I also don’t recommend Guerilla for this Build because it only works with basic attacks and not Elemental Arrows or Huntsman Skills, making it much better for a Assassin sort of Build (which I will cover in another Guide) than a Magick Archer.

-Venom Coating adds a decent amount of Poison to your Bow attacks for 1 AP, but again suffers from the same issues that Elemental Ranger does.
-It does not work with Elemental Arrows and when you’re dealing physical damage, adding Poison isn’t particularly helpful.
-The same goes for Firebrand, except it does even less damage and cost 3 points into Pyrokinetic to be able to use.
+Venom Coating adds a decent amount of Poison to your Bow attacks for 1 AP, and does damage to your Elemental Arrows.
+Elemental Arrowheads does add damage, much the same way Venom Coating does.
+Note that the damage is buffed before it is converted, meaning the best possible way to buff any Elemental Arrow with these two Skills is by placing points into Geomancer and using Elemental Arrowheads on a Poison or Oil surface.
+Firebrand does not work with Elemental Arrows and it does even less damage and cost 3 points into Pyrokinetic to be able to use.

 You do not need Savage Sortilege with this Build because Elemental Arrows use regular Weapon Critical for their Chance.
 You can do some really good elemental damage by increasing your Critical Chance and by placing yourself higher than your target.
 This is the same approach that Elementalists use, and is one of the reasons the Huntsman bonus is to all damage types, not just physical damage.